AdamRaichu/Compass3D/README.md

 - `assets/compass3d/textures/item/recovery_up_arrow.png`
 - `assets/compass3d/textures/item/recovery_down_arrow.png`

+There are also other arrows for modded compasses.
+Check the directory on GitHub to see them all.

 ## What is the item `compass3d:*_arrow`?

 So to add the arrow overlays, I had to register a nonexistent item on the client side.